ceph/ceph/examples/golang/README.md

-while doing documentation do not forget to add how to use command and output for success
 # Upload Object to Ceph Cluster using AWS sdk

+This golang example shows us how to use a ceph cluster object gateway in place of an aws s3.
+A ceph cluster gateway is directly compatible with aws sdk or cli.
+So, you don't need to worry about rewriting your codebase.
+In more examples to come, you would be shown how to create and get notifications on a particular bucket and every other thing you can do with your aws cli or sdk

+To understand it further, build the app:

+    $go build add-object.go

+Then run the built binary with the value for the flags.

 You need to use this flags while running the built binary:

-    object Name: provide an object file path bucket name: provide the upload bucket path `example`
+    object Name: Provide an object file path bucket name: Provide the upload bucket path `example`
     endpoint: Provide ceph rgw endpoint for cluster
     accessId: Provide your ceph cluster rgw access id
-    accessKey: provide your ceph cluster rgw access key
+    accessKey: Provide your ceph cluster rgw access key

-To understand it further run this example :

-    go build add-object.go

-Then run the built binary with the value for the flags.
+**Example:**

+    $./add-object --endpoint <"value"> --accessId <"value"> --accesskey <"value> \
+    --objectName <./ceph.png> --bucketName <"value">

+**NOTE:**

-If you encounter errors with your id wrap the access key in a string quote or remove any delimeter on your access key.
-This problem occurs most times because our sdk might not know how to process delimeters in files.
+If you encounter errors with your id and key, wrap the access key in a string quote `""`, or remove any delimiter on your access key.
+An example of a delimiter is `/n`.

+This error is most times caused by sdk or cli not knowing how to process delimiters.

-You can alternatively set your config using aws config path `e.g` instead of the flags.
+You can also, alternatively set your access key and file using the default aws config filepath `~./aws/config`.